-In this article, you will discover a set of techniques that will allow you to bring cohesion and a meaningful narrative arc to the structure of your novel.
+In this article, you will discover the importance of story structure using the five-act structure and three-act structure when writing.
+These techniques will allow you to bring cohesion and a meaningful narrative arc to your structure when writing.
+I will explain how to use the Five-Act structure to organize your writing as well as go into depth about the three-act structure.

 The techniques will allow you to avoid producing confusing, and emotionally disappointing story narratives.

-It is easy to mock and dismiss the 'science' behind story writing.
+It is easy to mock and dismiss the 'science' behind story writing and story structure.
 Hey, I used to do it a lot (though I was unpublished at the time).
+The importance of structure when writing can't be ignored.

 It was not until I learned more about the technical nature of writing and how a narrative can be constructed from scratch, that I finally lifted my own writing from a mediocre level, up to a level where publishers were prepared to take a gamble on my books.

+What is the Five-Act Structure?
 Dramatic Structure is a narrative structure taken from the ancient Greeks and was used with great success by Shakespeare.
-In fact, Dramatic Structure remains the basic narrative framework on which the majority of successful novels, plays and films are based.
+In fact, Dramatic Structure remains the basic narrative framework on which the majority of successful novels, plays, and films are based.

-In its very simplest terms, this is the idea of a start, middle and an end.
+In its very simplest terms, this is the idea of a start, middle, and end.

 In 1863 German playwright Gustav Freytag set out what was to become known as the 'dramatic arc'.
 Freytag identified a five-act structure: exposition, rising action, climax, falling action, and dénouement.
 He produced a pyramid to demonstrate this idea; this is known as the Freytag pyramid.

-The five acts can be broken down as follows:
+The Five-Act structure can be broken down as follows:

 Perhaps the most famous example of the Five Act Structure is William Shakespeare's Macbeth.